HIV Prevention Trials Network: Scholars program

 The HPTN Scholars Program seeks to provide scholar recipients with the knowledge, skills and connections to further their careers as independent investigators in the HIV prevention research field.
-Domestic and international scientists from groups under-represented in HIV prevention research are encouraged to apply.
 Successful domestic investigator applicants will have received their terminal degree (MD, PhD, etc.).
 For international investigators, current MD, PhD, and MBChB students may apply, along with individuals who already graduated with their terminal degree.